-

 - pain in your lower tummy

-If you have symptoms of cystitis and they do not improve, you may need treatment with an antibiotic to clear the infection.
+If you have symptoms of cystitis and they do not improve with time or with UTI home remedies, you may need treatment with an antibiotic to clear the infection.

 Trimethoprim is sometimes used to prevent cystitis from recurring (coming back).
-Trimethoprim is also sometimes used to treat other conditions, including acne and chest infections.
+It’s also sometimes used to treat other conditions, including acne and chest infections.

 -